TexasLAN/documents/bylaws.md

           6. The Treasurer will follow up with the proposal sponsor to ensure it is properly and fully executed.
           7. If the purchase is not properly executed as described in the purchase proposal, the Treasurer will take steps to correct the situation (including, but not limited to, cancellation of the purchase proposal).
 5. Terms of Office:
-    1. Officers shall be elected towards the end of the spring semester on a yearly basis.
+    1. Elected Officer posistions shall be elected on towards the end of the spring semester on a yearly basis.
 	   In addition, an officer who is unable to complete the second semester of their duties shall be replaced in an election at the end of the fall semester.
     2. A Member may serve in an  elected Officer position for only one full term.
 	   Members may be nominated for the same position repeatedly, unless there is compelling organizational reason to do so such re-appointments shall be frowned upon.